datvuthanh/HybridNets/README.md

 # must match your dataset's category_id.
 # category_id is one_indexed,
-# for example, index of 'car' here is 2, while category_id of is 3
+# for example, index of 'car' here is 0, while category_id is 1
 obj_list: ['car']

 seg_list: ['road',